Stratos Wealth Partners LTD. Acquires 2,892 Shares of American Express (NYSE:AXP)

-Stratos Wealth Partners LTD. boosted its position in American Express (NYSE:AXP) by 10.4% during the 3rd quarter, Holdings Channel reports.
-The fund owned 30,789 shares of the payment services company’s stock after buying an additional 2,892 shares during the period.
-Stratos Wealth Partners LTD.’s holdings in American Express were worth $4,594,000 as of its most recent SEC filing.
+Stratos Wealth Partners LTD. lifted its holdings in shares of American Express (NYSE:AXP) by 10.4% during the 3rd quarter, Holdings Channel reports.
+The firm owned 30,789 shares of the payment services company’s stock after purchasing an additional 2,892 shares during the quarter.
+Stratos Wealth Partners LTD.’s holdings in American Express were worth $4,594,000 at the end of the most recent quarter.

-Other institutional investors and hedge funds have also added to or reduced their stakes in the company.
-Bison Wealth LLC boosted its holdings in American Express by 2.1% in the second quarter.
-Bison Wealth LLC now owns 20,444 shares of the payment services company’s stock worth $3,561,000 after acquiring an additional 416 shares in the last quarter.
-Vontobel Holding Ltd. boosted its holdings in American Express by 127.9% in the second quarter.
-Vontobel Holding Ltd. now owns 135,098 shares of the payment services company’s stock worth $23,534,000 after acquiring an additional 75,821 shares in the last quarter.
-National Bank of Canada FI boosted its holdings in American Express by 25.0% in the third quarter.
-National Bank of Canada FI now owns 499,340 shares of the payment services company’s stock worth $74,584,000 after acquiring an additional 99,813 shares in the last quarter.
-Creative Planning lifted its holdings in shares of American Express by 5.7% in the second quarter.
-Creative Planning now owns 123,390 shares of the payment services company’s stock valued at $21,494,000 after purchasing an additional 6,635 shares in the last quarter.
-Finally, Symmetry Partners LLC lifted its holdings in shares of American Express by 5.5% in the second quarter.
-Symmetry Partners LLC now owns 7,193 shares of the payment services company’s stock valued at $1,253,000 after purchasing an additional 376 shares in the last quarter.
+Other institutional investors and hedge funds also recently made changes to their positions in the company.
+Moneta Group Investment Advisors LLC boosted its holdings in American Express by 118,198.3% in the fourth quarter.
+Moneta Group Investment Advisors LLC now owns 13,732,068 shares of the payment services company’s stock worth $2,028,913,000 after acquiring an additional 13,720,460 shares in the last quarter.
+Bank Julius Baer & Co.
+Ltd Zurich boosted its holdings in American Express by 87,430.5% in the second quarter.
+Bank Julius Baer & Co.
+Ltd Zurich now owns 12,697,168 shares of the payment services company’s stock worth $2,211,847,000 after acquiring an additional 12,682,662 shares in the last quarter.
+Norges Bank bought a new position in American Express in the fourth quarter worth approximately $911,554,000.
+Price T Rowe Associates Inc. MD boosted its holdings in American Express by 139.1% in the first quarter.
+Price T Rowe Associates Inc. MD now owns 6,869,384 shares of the payment services company’s stock worth $1,133,106,000 after acquiring an additional 3,996,083 shares in the last quarter.
+Finally, Swiss National Bank bought a new position in American Express in the second quarter worth approximately $397,678,000.
 Institutional investors own 83.08% of the company’s stock.

 Wall Street Analysts Forecast Growth

-American Express (NYSE:AXP – Get Free Report) last announced its quarterly earnings results on Friday, October 20th.
-The payment services company reported $3.30 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $2.96 by $0.34.
+American Express (NYSE:AXP – Get Free Report) last posted its quarterly earnings data on Friday, October 20th.
+The payment services company reported $3.30 earnings per share (EPS) for the quarter, beating the consensus estimate of $2.96 by $0.34.
+The company had revenue of $15.38 billion during the quarter, compared to analyst estimates of $15.36 billion.
 American Express had a return on equity of 30.60% and a net margin of 13.61%.
-The company had revenue of $15.38 billion for the quarter, compared to the consensus estimate of $15.36 billion.
-During the same quarter in the previous year, the business earned $2.47 EPS.
-American Express’s revenue was up 13.5% compared to the same quarter last year.
-On average, equities analysts expect that American Express will post 11.22 EPS for the current year.
+The firm’s quarterly revenue was up 13.5% on a year-over-year basis.
+During the same quarter last year, the company earned $2.47 earnings per share.
+On average, research analysts expect that American Express will post 11.22 EPS for the current fiscal year.

-The firm also recently declared a quarterly dividend, which will be paid on Friday, February 9th.
-Investors of record on Friday, January 5th will be issued a dividend of $0.60 per share.
-The ex-dividend date is Thursday, January 4th.
-This represents a $2.40 dividend on an annualized basis and a yield of 1.29%.
-American Express’s dividend payout ratio is presently 22.51%.
+The company also recently declared a quarterly dividend, which will be paid on Friday, February 9th.
+Shareholders of record on Friday, January 5th will be paid a dividend of $0.60 per share.
+This represents a $2.40 annualized dividend and a yield of 1.29%.
+The ex-dividend date of this dividend is Thursday, January 4th.
+American Express’s dividend payout ratio (DPR) is currently 22.51%.

 American Express Company, together with its subsidiaries, provides charge and credit payment card products, and travel-related services worldwide.
 The company operates through three segments: Global Consumer Services Group, Global Commercial Services, and Global Merchant and Network Services.
 Its products and services include payment and financing products; network services; accounts payable expense management products and services; and travel and lifestyle services.